EmmaB979/Git_Project_Sep23/Git_Commands.md

 9. followed by `git push` to upload from local repository to remote repository, github

    This pushes whole git to github, excluding files is possible by adding arguments, which is not looked at here.

+10. `git pull` to pull from remote repository to local repository (Working with collaborators or when local is not in sync with the remote, or the remote is edited    but local isn't)

+11.